tanishisherewithhh/tanishisherewithhh/README.md

 - 🌱 I’m currently learning Java, C++ and JavaScript
 - 👯 I’m looking to collaborate on Minecraft and java
 - 🤔 I’m looking for help with JavaScript
-- 💬 Ask me about imperials
+- 💬 Ask me about minecraft
 - 📫 How to reach me: Discord: tanishisherewith
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I like making games and bots